Skip to main contentSkip to navigation

 Mechanical recovery requires opening drives.
 Dust particles destroy platters.
 Look for: clean bench with laminar airflow and particle counter validation.
 'ISO Class' cleanrooms are ideal, but a proper clean bench with HEPA filtration works.

-We use a 0.02µm filtered clean bench with particle counting
+We use a ULPA-filtered clean bench validated to 0.02 µm particle count

 Professional Equipment